apache/druid/docs/api-reference/retention-rules-api.md

 ### Sample response

-A successful request returns an HTTP `200 OK` and an empty response body.
+A successful request returns an HTTP `200 OK` message code and an empty response body.

 ## Get an array of all retention rules

 Retrieves all current retention rules in the cluster including the default retention rule.
-Returns an array of objects for each datasource and their associated retention rule.
+Returns an array of objects for each datasource and their associated retention rules.

 ### URL